Ultraviolet Spectropolarimetry with Polstar: Clumping and Mass-loss Rate Corrections: Large-scale structures

-As an additional complication, magnetic fields too can influence these hot-star winds significantly leading often to large-scale structures.
+As an additional complication, magnetic fields can influence these hot-star winds significantly, often leading to large-scale structures.
 Typically, their overall influence on the wind dynamics can be characterized by a single magnetic confinement parameter,

 which characterizes the ratio between magnetic field energy density and kinetic energy density of the wind, as defined in \cite{2002ApJ...576..413U}.
+The effects at large $\eta_\ast$ are primarily the topic of another \textit{Polstar} white paper \citep[][]{Shultz2021}, but since such magnetic influences are also relevant to clumping and wind asymmetry that affects mass-loss rate diagnostics, and can appear even at low values of $\eta_\ast$, we include a short description here.

 Extensive magnetohydrodynamic (MHD) simulations show that, in general, for the stellar models with weak magnetic confinement, $\eta_\ast < 1$ field lines are stretched into radial configuration by strong outflow very quickly on a dynamical timescale.
 However, even for magnetic confinement as weak as $\eta_\ast \sim 1/10$ the field can have enough influence to enhance density by diverting the wind material from higher latitudes towards the magnetic equator.